auditdrivencrypto/secure-channel/properties.md

-# Desireable Properties for a Secure Channel
+# Desireable Properties for a Secret Handshake

-here is a list of properties that I think are desirable in a p2p secure channel.
+here is a list of properties that I think are desirable in a p2p secret handshake.
 It is assumed that peers already know the pubkeys of a server.
 It may not be possible to support _all_ of these properties in one protocol.

 1. content is forward secure
 2. server verifies client identity